InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

-Figure~\ref{fig:clustering-plots} presents the results of applying the \textsc{KMeans} model to each one of the four program representations being analyzed.
-To present graphically these results, we used a method for visualizing high-dimensional data in a $2-$dimension map, called \textsc{t-SNE}~\cite{tsne}.
+Furthermore, Figure~\ref{fig:clustering-plots} presents the results of applying the \textsc{KMeans} model to each one of the four program representations being analyzed.
+To present these results graphically, we used a method for visualizing high-dimensional data in a $2-$dimension map, called \textsc{t-SNE}~\cite{tsne}.
 Each subfigure corresponds to a different type of representation.
-The left-side of each subfigure shows the clustering results and the value of the cluster accuracy (right-bottom corner).
-The right side presents the real clusters of each programming exercise, i.e. the ground truth represented using each program representation.
-Figure~\ref{fig:syntax} shows the results after clustering all the student submissions using a syntax representation, which resulted in a cluster accuracy of almost $59\%$.
-The AAST representation achieved a cluster accuracy of $78.7\%$ as presented in Figure~\ref{fig:aast}.
+The left side of each subfigure shows the clustering results and the value of the cluster accuracy (right-bottom corner).
+The right side presents the real clusters of each programming exercise, i.e., the ground truth represented using each program representation.
+Figure~\ref{fig:syntax} shows the results after clustering all the student submissions using a syntax representation, which resulted in a cluster accuracy of almost $57\%$.
+The AAST representation achieved a cluster accuracy of $74.3\%$ as presented in Figure~\ref{fig:aast}.

-Regarding the use of program invariants, Figure~\ref{fig:invariants} and Table~\ref{tab:cluster-acc} support the idea that program invariants help to improve program clustering since this representation obtained a cluster accuracy of $79.3\%$ using \textsc{KMeans}.
-Furthermore, Table~\ref{tab:cluster-acc} shows that for all clustering algorithms, this representation based on AAST and invariants achieved the best cluster accuracy.
+Regarding the use of program invariants, Figure~\ref{fig:invariants} and Table~\ref{tab:cluster-acc} support the idea that program invariants improve program clustering since this representation obtained a cluster accuracy of $77.3\%$.
 Lastly, Figure~\ref{fig:aast-invariants} presents the representation that uses the combination AASTs and invariants sets, which also shows an improvement compared to the invariant-based representation.
-This representation outperforms all the other representations with an accuracy of $83.4\%$.
-Another advantage of this representation is that it is the best one separating all the students' submissions in different regions of the space, i.e. the majority of the clusters are visibly separated from each other.
+This representation outperforms all the other representations with an accuracy of $83.6\%$.
+Furthermore, Table~\ref{tab:cluster-acc} shows that this representation based on AAST and invariants achieved the best cluster accuracy for all clustering algorithms.
+Another advantage of this representation is that it best separates all the students' submissions in different regions of the space, i.e., the majority of the clusters are visibly separated from each other.